DanielKovalevich/Craft-Production-Paradigm/README.md

 npm start
 npm run client
 ```
-In order to actually play the game, you will need to have three windows open of the game itself.
+In order to play the game, you will need to have three windows open of the game itself.
-This is because to play the game, you need a customer, a supplier, and an assembler.
+This is because, to play the game, you need a customer, a supplier, and an assembler.